Sofía Toccalino

-Sofía Toccalino (born 20 March 1997) is an Argentine field hockey player and part of the Argentina national team.
+Sofía Toccalino (born 20 March 1997), nickname Poy, is an Argentine field hockey player and part of the Argentina national team.
 She plays with the Argentina national field hockey team, winning silver medal at the 2020 Summer Olympics.

 Career

 She competed at the 2016 Women's Hockey Junior World Cup, winning the gold medal.

 On club level she plays for St. Catherine's in Argentina.

 With the Argentina national field hockey team she won the gold medal at the World League 2014–15, the bronze medal at the 2014 World Cup in The Hague, Netherlands, the gold medal at the 2019 Pan American Games, the 2021-22 Hockey Pro League, the gold medal at the 2022 Pan American Cup, and the silver medal at the 2022 World Cup.
 In 2023 she won again the gold medal at 2023 Pan American Games.

 She also won the bronze medal with Las Leonas at the 2024 Paris Summer Olympics.